 You may not have heard of Phoenix Analysis and Design Technologies (PADT), but they have recently procured a major partnership.
-The company is looking to open a 3D printing factory in Phoenix in collaboration with Carbon.
+The company is looking to open a 3D printing factory in Phoenix in collaboration with Carbo.

 PADT is aiming to produce parts on-demand with Carbon’s Digital Light Synthesis technology and Carbon’s production systems.
 During PADT’s test period, the organisation created about 20 parts per 3 hrs.
 They now have three Carbon M2 3D printers on-site, giving them a massive leg up.

 A Multi-purpose 3D Printing Factory